ROCm/HIP/docs/understand/programming_model.rst

   AddKernel<<<number_of_blocks, threads_per_block>>>(a, b);

-Inside the angle brackets you provide the following:
+Inside the angle brackets, provide the following:

 * The number of blocks to launch, which defines the grid size (relating to blockDim).
 * The number of threads in a block, which defines the block size (relating to blockIdx).